dratini0/badge-website/docs/TiLDA_MK4/Get_Started.md

 step.

-If something goes wrong, the badge can be
-<a href="TiLDA_MK4/reset" class="wikilink" title="reset">reset</a> to
-its out-of-the-box state, so do not be concerned about breaking anything.
+If something goes wrong, the badge can be [reset](Factory_Reset.md) to its out-of-the-box state, so do not be concerned about breaking anything.

 ## 1. Connect to your computer